-Check out our new blog!
+Check out our blog!
 If you like what you see, sign up for our newsletter!

 Rates & Insurance

-In order to make the process of seeking our services as easy as possible, we have outlined our fees for each service and our insurance policies.
-We hope this answers your questions about rates, insurance and billing policies.
-If you have additional questions, please contact us at 904-432-3321 and select option "2."
+To make the process of seeking our services as easy as possible, we have outlined our fees and insurance policies.
+If you have additional questions, please contact us at 904-432-3321 and select option "4."

 Therapy intakes are 90-minute appointments and the cost for the initial intake appointment is $195.
 Ongoing individual and family therapy sessions are 50 to 55-minute appointments and cost $130 per appointment.
 Insurance is accepted for therapy sessions.